 Since Public House is located in the trendy Warehouse Row, visitors have easy access to a nearby parking garage along with several clothing shops and furniture/home stores.
-If you’re visiting the Chattanooga area with little ones, it’s important to note that Public House also makes our list for the Best Places to Eat in Chattanooga with Kids.
+If you’re visiting the Chattanooga area with little ones, it’s important to note that Public House also makes our list for the Kid Friendly Places to Eat in Chattanooga.

 Main Street Meats